artsandmetaphysics/goodlifeodyssey/_meditations/dante-on-the-problem-of-hell.md

 If I die and find out I’m wrong, I’d be ecstatic.
 It would mean that I could be in the presence of an all-loving God forever.
 It would mean all relationships could be as deep as the relationship between a couple who’s been married sixty years.
 It would mean I could continue enjoying existence.
 Finally, it would mean God doesn’t arbitrarily require people to have faith in something that appears to be false to get into heaven.

 Did Dante think that all of hell’s denizens choose to be there?
 I’ve asked myself this during the past few months as I’ve studied his masterpiece.
-It seems unlikely; some punishments appear to be self-inflicted, but many are not.
+It seems unlikely; some punishments appear to be self-inflicted, but most are not.
 Consider the sowers of scandal in the ninth ditch of the eight circle, repeatedly healing and being cut open by a demon with a sword:

 <blockquote class="poetry">
 <p class="indent">No barrel, even though it’s lost a hoop</p>